Switch 2 will be backwards compatible with Switch

 It would really be surprising if it wasn't backwards compatible.
 The Switch breaking backwards compatibility was exceptional, apart from that every Nintendo console since the Wii on the stationary side and the GameBoy Color on the handheld side had at least one generation of backwards compatibility.

-• BHSPitMonkey an hour ago
+• BHSPitMonkey 2 months ago

 That's an oddly cherry-picked version of a pattern.
 There was no compatibility between the NES, SNES, N64, or GameCube.
 Wii and Wii U each supported their predecessor's games, but the Switch did not.
 Those 2 out of 7 were outliers

-• BudaDude an hour ago
+• BudaDude 2 months ago

 You are forgetting the handheld line